 Due to the highly perishable nature of fish, it cannot remain fresh for an extended period under normal conditions.
 So, there is no significant difference between the marketable and marketed surplus.
 Fish prices are subject to frequent fluctuation based on market demand and supply.
 Therefore, an efficient channel for the immediate marketing of fish produce is essential.

 According to Table 11, the total fish production was 2,441.80 kg per ha.
 Out of the total produce, 71.67 per cent of fish quantity was marketed through Channel-I (Producer → Wholesaler → Retailer → Consumer) making it the primary distribution channel.
-Channel-II (Producer → Itinerant Trader → Retailer → Consumer) accounted 9.16 per cent of the sales, while Channel-III (Producer → Retailer → Consumer) was utilized for 13.34 per cent of the fish sold.
+Channel-II (Producer → Itinerant Trader → Retailer → Consumer) accounted for 9.16 per cent of the sales, while Channel-III (Producer → Retailer → Consumer) was utilized for 13.34 per cent of the fish sold.
 Only 5.83 per cent of producers sold their produce directly to consumers through Channel-IV (Producer → Consumer).
 Similar results were seen in the study carried out by Panigrahy et al. (2017).

 Table 11: Fish marketed through different marketing channels